ComNets-Bremen/OPS/res/info/MODELINFO.md

 # Node and Network Architecture

-The OPS node and network architecture consisit of a network model, a node model and a number of protocol layer models that can be combined to build nodes to simulate opportunistic networking.
+The OPS node and network architecture consisit of a network model, a node model and a number of protocol layer models that can be combined to build nodes to simulate opportunistic networks.
 A description of these models is given below.

 ## OPS Network Model (OPSNetwork)